davnils/spoty/README.md

 When you're only interested in the first result (e.g. when searching for a well-known artist), it's useful to call `fetchOne ⩬ Monad m ⇒ P.Producer a m ∅ → m (Maybe a)`.
 In the other cases you will need functions available in the pipes package.

+The distinction between full and simple objects has been implemented as details wrapped in an optional Maybe.

 Finally, error handling is implemented with exceptions being thrown when HTTP or JSON decoding errors occur.